da0c/reorder_refs/README.md

 # reorder_refs

 This is a utility for reordering references in `.docx` documents, e.g. manuscripts or reports.
-If you don't use something like EndNote it is for you.
+If you don't use something like EndNote or Zotero it is for you.
+Zotero is really great, but if you need to make up a certain manuscript only - `reorder_refs` will help.

 **Usage:**
 ```